onekin/ChatinVis/README.md

 The build tool also defines a variable named `process.env.NODE_ENV` in your scripts.
 It will be set to `development` unless you use the `--production` option.

-## Testing

 ## Contribution Guidelines
 To contribute please contact xabier.garmendiad@ehu.eus.

-## Roadmap and Future Plans
-This project has been developed in a research setting.
-The aim is to explore the benefits of AI for problem analysis so future plans seek to evaluate the artifact in real settings
+## License
+This project is released under the MIT License.

+## Acknowledgments
+ChatInVis builds upon the MindMeister platform and leverages the capabilities of Large Language Models through LangChain integration.
+We thank the research participants who contributed to the evaluation and improvement of this tool.